 The High School building has been "grandfathered" in regard to life safety codes.
 Any major work will mean bringing this building up to today's codes.
-Some of the code deficiencies are the lack of a fire sprinkler system required for a building of this size.
-Several rooms are too large and require two exits that currently do not have a second exit.
-The 1938 gymnasium is extremely unsafe as it does not have a second exit from the north or south bleacher areas, which is required by code.
-Some hallways exceed the maximum length with no exit at the end creating a dead-end corridor.
+Some of the code deficiencies are lack of fire sprinkler system required for a building of this size.
+Several rooms that are too large and require two exits that currently do not have the second exit.
+The 1938 gymnasium is extremely unsafe as it does not have a second exit from the North or south bleacher areas that is required by code.
+Hallways exist that exceed the maximum length with no exit at the end creating a dead-end corridor.
 The fire alarm system is not adequate and needs replacement.